-The LACMTA and the Construction Authority have continued to negotiate a number of outstanding issues regarding the Metro Gold Line Phase I project, so that requirements dictated by the Construction Authority's enabling state legislation could be met.
+The LACMTA and the Construction Authority have continued to negotiate a number of outstanding issues regarding the Metro Gold Line Los Angeles to Pasadena (Phase I) project, so that requirements dictated by the Construction Authority's enabling state legislation could be met.
 In particular, the parties need to complete agreement(s) to resolve the outstanding issues before completing the transfer of the Phase I project from the Construction Authority to the LACMTA and address any elements of the Phase II extension.